 <Connector port="8443" maxHttpHeaderSize="8192" maxThreads="150" minSpareThreads="25" protocol="org.apache.coyote.http11.Http11Nio2Protocol" enableLookups="false" disableUploadTimeout="true" acceptCount="100" scheme="https" secure="true" clientAuth="false" sslProtocol="TLSv1.2" sslEnabledProtocols="TLSv1.2" SSLEnabled="true" URIEncoding="UTF-8" keystorePass="<MY_CERTIFICATE_PASSWORD>" keystoreFile="<MY_CERTIFICATE_LOCATION>"/>

 <MY_CERTIFICATE_LOCATION>with the path to your certificate, including the path and the name of the

-- In your browser, go to the Confluence Administration Console.
+- In your browser, go to Administration > General Configuration.

 - Change the Server Base URL to HTTPS.
 See the documentation on configuring the server base URL.

 Step 5.
 Add a security constraint to redirect all URLs to HTTPS